WebAssembly/spec/md-proto/WebAssembly.md

  - `T?` is used in type-generic instructions to denote either a type parameter or no type.
- - `*args*` is used in [call instructions][L] and indicates a sequence of typed value names providing the values for the arguments in the call.
+ - `*args*` is used in [call instructions][L] and indicates a sequence of typed value names, with length `$arity`, providing the values for the arguments in the call.
  - `*returns*` is also used in [call instructions][L] and indicates a sequence of types, describing the function's return types.